Set : Find the Right School

 Four-Year Colleges and Universities

-Four-year colleges and universities are popular choices for students who go to college right after high school.
-These can be public, like the University of Washington, The Evergreen State College, or private, like Seattle Pacific University or Whitworth University.
+Four-year colleges and universities can be public, such as the University of Washington or The Evergreen State College, or private, similar to Seattle Pacific University or Whitworth University.
 Both types offer certificates, four-year degrees, and graduate degrees in areas such as business, history, biology, math, English, education, and more.
-Most four year colleges have specific requirements to get in, like a high school diploma and a good GPA, but they also require specific courses, like two years of foreign language.
+Most four-year colleges have specific requirements to get in, like a high school diploma and a good GPA, but they also require specific courses, like two years of foreign language.

 Private Vocational Colleges

-Private vocational colleges are sometimes called voc-tech or trade schools.
-They often partner with unions and trade groups to offer apprentice and journeyman programs in fields like plumbing, carpentry, or welding.
+Private vocational colleges, or trade schools, often partner with unions and trade groups to offer apprentice and journeyman programs in fields like plumbing, carpentry, or welding.
 The length of each program varies, but many can take three or more years to complete.
 They all have different requirements to start the program, so it’s important to learn these early so that you are prepared.

 Proprietary or For-Profit Schools